 KRISTEN: I don't think so.
 Your questions were great, super interesting and diverse.
 I'm so happy you wanted to interview me.

 And with this - I must say, I'm thrilled I interviewed Kristen.
 I was impressed with her before.
 Now after digesting her answers to my questions, I'm even more impressed.
 I know more about what motivates a young ethical blogger.
 It's obvious this talented moral woman will go far.
-Learn even more about Kristen by reading her Moral Women blog.
+Learn even more about Kristen by reading her Purposeful Fits blog.
 And of course, do not miss her post about Dunitz & Company fair trade jewelry. -ND